Recently updated on August 15, 2025

 So what is the discovery phase?
 The discovery phase is a term that speaks for itself: to discover, to make the unknown – known and the invisible – visible.

-The very first goal of the discovery stage is to determine the optimal architecture and functionality of a future system, defining what is redundant and what is essential to a project in a way that will satisfy stakeholders’ vision.
+In the discovery phase in project management, the very first goal is to determine the optimal architecture and functionality of a future system, defining what is redundant and what is essential to a project in a way that will satisfy stakeholders’ vision.
 This is where experience and knowledge make a big difference.

 If you’re wondering if you should consider the discovery phase for your project, try to find yourself in the list below: